chainmails the damp shaded tree trunks

 - Not Threatened

-The one that looks like it is wearing chainmail has stems that are creeping and branching, forming dense, leafy mats on the bark.
-The leaves are tiny, less than a millimetre long, and are arranged in two rows along the stem, overlapping like the scales of a fish or the plates of armour.
-Each leaf is rounded and concave, with a distinct margin that gives it a scalloped edge.
-The colour is pale green to yellowish-green, often with a translucent quality.
-It is the liverwort of the armour plate, the one that looks like it is protecting something soft underneath, the one that is both beautiful and defensive.
+Radula marginata looks like it is wearing armour.
+It has stems that are creeping and branching.
+Forming dense, leafy mats on the bark.
+The leaves are tiny.
+Less than a millimetre long.
+Arranged in two rows along the stem.
+Overlapping like the scales of a fish or the plates of armour.
+Each leaf is rounded and concave.
+With a distinct margin that gives it a scalloped edge.
+The colour is pale green to yellowish-green.
+Often with a translucent quality.
+It is the liverwort of the armour plate.
+The one that looks like it is protecting something soft underneath.
+The one that is both beautiful and defensive.